dCache/dcache/docs/UserGuide/src/main/markdown/frontend.md

 The timeout value may be modified by making a PATCH request that targets the channel's resource.
-This PATCH request must contain a JSON object with the `timeout` property provides the updated duration, in seconds, after which the channel is automatically removed.
+This PATCH request must contain a JSON object with the `timeout` property providing the updated duration, in seconds, after which the channel is automatically removed.

 The following JSON Object is an example of the HTTP entity sent with a